 Care: Avoid sudden temperature change to prevent shock damage.

 Tevfik Türen Karagözoğlu

 About the Artist

 Starting from his school years, Tevfik Türen has participated in various international and national exhibitions and competitions.
 The artist, who opened his first ceramic studio in 1992 in Izmir, has been performing his art in his new studio in Bodrum, Yalıkavak under the name “Deep Blue” since 2001.
 Karagözoğlu is also a contracted lecturer at the Muğla Faculty of Fine Arts, Department of Sculpture.

-Harmonizing the ceramics techniques of all times starting from the Neolithic ages with his 20 year experience and his own style, Karagözoğlu demonstrates and presents his works in various forms such as pottery, sculpture, and wall panels.
-He uses Raku Firing technique on his works.
+Harmonizing the ceramics techniques of all times starting from the Neolithic ages with his 20-year experience and his own style, Karagözoğlu demonstrates and presents his works in various forms such as pottery, sculpture, and wall panels.
+He uses the Raku Firing technique on his works.